-Probing security lapses that led to Atiq Ahmed’s killing, Uttar Pradesh government tells SC
+Uttar Pradesh tells SC it is probing security lapses that led to Atiq Ahmed’s killing

 Four police officials who were present during the incident, as well as a station house officer, have been suspended, the government said.

-The Uttar Pradesh government has told the Supreme Court that it is investigating security lapses that led to the killing of gangster-turned-politician Atiq Ahmed and his brother Ashraf Ahmed in custody, reported Live Law.
+The Uttar Pradesh government on Sunday told the Supreme Court that it is investigating security lapses that led to the killing of gangster-turned-politician Atiq Ahmed and his brother Ashraf Ahmed in custody, reported Live Law.

-On April 15, Atiq and Ashraf Ahmed were shot dead in the presence of police officials when they were being taken for a medical check-up at a hospital in Prayagraj.
-On April 13, Atiq Ahmed’s 19-year-old son Asad Ahmed was also killed in an alleged gunfight with the Uttar Pradesh Police.
+On April 15, Atiq and Ashraf Ahmed were shot dead while being escorted by police officials to a medical check-up in a hospital in Prayagraj.
+On April 13, Atiq Ahmed’s 19-year-old son Asad Ahmed was killed in an alleged gunfight with the Uttar Pradesh Police.

 The Supreme Court had sought a comprehensive affidavit from the Uttar Pradesh government on the steps taken to inquire into the matter.
 The direction was issued in response to a petition filed by advocate Vishal Tiwari seeking an independent inquiry into the killings.